-If you are replacing the existing windows of your property for impact windows, you should know that the new windows must comply with the existing Florida Building Code egress rules.
+If you are replacing the existing windows of your property for impact windows, you should know that the new windows must comply with the existing Florida Building Code's egress rules.
 The Code stipulates that bedrooms must have at least two ways of egress in case of emergency.
 A door to a different room or to the outside counts as one way of egress.
-To comply, a bedroom has to have a second way of egress through a window or through another door, such as a patio door.
-If your bedroom does not have a patio door, then at least one window must have egress dimensions determined by the Code.
-The window must feature a clear opening that must meet all of the following criteria.
+To comply, a bedroom must have a second way of egress through a window or through another door leading to the outside of the property, such as a patio door.
+If your bedroom does not have a patio door, then at least one window shall meet the egress dimensions determined by the Code as per the following criteria.

 Window Egress Criteria as per the Florida Building Code

 - Minimum width of 20 inches

 - Minimum height of 24 inches